The best places to live in Jakarta

 Housing in Kuningan ranges from modern apartment blocks to older spacious housing developments along tree-lined streets.
-There are also plenty of restaurants and hotels in the area and many nearby shopping malls, including the Ambassador Shopping Mall, Pacific Plaza, Plaza Indonesia and Grand Indonesia.
+There are also plenty of restaurants and hotels in the area and many nearby shopping malls, including Kuningan City Mall and Ambassador Mall.

 Permata Hijau is a neighbourhood in South Jakarta.
 This area is full of apartment options.
-It’s a popular neighbourhood for expat families with children due to its convenient transport links to Jakarta's international schools and shopping malls.
+It’s a popular neighbourhood for expat families with children thanks to its convenient transport links to Jakarta's international schools and shopping malls.
 There are plenty of green spaces for families to enjoy a walk and access to sporting facilities for active expats.
-However, a downside to Permata Hijau is that it can get very congested on weekdays.
+A downside to Permata Hijau is that it can get highly congested on weekdays.

 Another popular area for expat families, Kemang is close to several international schools and offers a range of housing options from large family homes and villas to apartments.
 Kemang has wonderful entertainment options from restaurants to bars, and much of Jakarta’s art scene can be found here.
-A downside to Kemang, however, is the fact that the suburb suffers from heavy traffic congestion, which can be a source of frustration for many residents.
+A downside to Kemang is the fact it suffers from heavy traffic congestion, which can be a source of frustration for many residents.

 ►For information about transport options to and from Jakarta's suburbs, see Getting Around in Jakarta